 Love the pairing of berries and lemon!
-Toss some blueberries into the batter similar to almond flour blueberry muffins.
+Toss some blueberries into the batter similar to almond flour blueberry muffins or whole wheat healthy lemon blueberry muffins.
 You could also add cherries, raspberries, and strawberries!

 Add a swirl of your favorite jam into the batter, or add a dollop in the middle.

 - Healthy lemon poppy seed bread